Fire at Cuba oil facility spreads as 3rd tank ignites - NewsBreak

 Firefighters had sprayed water on the remaining tanks over the weekend to cool them and try to stop the fire from spreading.

-The governments of Mexico and Venezuela have sent special teams to help extinguish the fire, with water cannons, planes and helicopters fighting the fire from several directions as military constructions specialists erected barriers to contain oil spills.
-Local officials warned residents to use face masks or stay indoors given the billowing smoke enveloping the region that can be seen from the capital of Havana, located more than 65 miles (100 kilometers) away.
+The governments of Mexico and Venezuela have sent special teams to help fight the fire as local officials warned residents to use face masks or stay indoors given the billowing smoke enveloping the region that can be seen from the capital of Havana , located more than 65 miles (100 kilometers) away.
 Officials have warned that the cloud contains sulfur dioxide, nitrogen oxide, carbon monoxide and other poisonous substances.

 The majority of those injured were treated for burns and smoke inhalation, and five of them remain in critical condition.
-A total of 24 remain hospitalized.
-Over the weekend, authorities found the body of one firefighter as relatives of those still missing gathered at a hotel to await news about their loved ones.
+Over the weekend, authorities found the body of one firefighter.

 Sabines and Cuban President Miguel Díaz-Canel said it was impossible to search for the missing firefighters given the roiling temperatures.

-“If not, there'll be another catastrophe," he said.
-"Unfortunately, this is going to take time.”

-Piñon noted that the facility receives Cuban crude oil — operating an oil pipeline that crosses the center of the country — to be transferred via small tankers to the thermoelectric plants that produce electricity.
-It is also the unloading and transshipment center for imported crude oil, fuel oil and diesel, with Cuba producing only half of the fuel required to keep its economy afloat.

-The blaze comes as Cuba struggles through a deep economic crisis and faces frequent power outages amid a sweltering summer, issues that helped unleashed unprecedented anti-government protests last year.
+The blaze comes as Cuba struggles through a deep economic crisis and faces frequent power outages amid a sweltering summer.
 Officials have not provided a preliminary estimate of damages.

 Andrea Rodríguez on Twitter: www.twitter.com/ARodriguezAP